jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

  - Type ``ctrl+c`` and wait for kas process to finish.

+### File sharing between host and fvp
+It is possible to share a directory between the host machine and the fvp using the virtio P9 device component included in the kernel.
+To do so, create a directory to be mounted from the host machine:

+    mkdir /path/to/host-mount-dir

+Then, add the following parameter containing the path to the directory when launching the model:

+    --parameter 'bp.virtiop9device.root_path=/path/to/host-mount-dir'

+Once you are logged into the fvp, the host directory can be mounted in a directory on the model using the following command:

+    mount -t 9p -o trans=virtio,version=9p2000.L FM /path/to/fvp-mount-dir

 Devices supported in the kernel
 -------------------------------

 - serial
+- virtio 9p
 - virtio disk
 - virtio network
 - watchdog